 - Better voicemail features – Your phone service should allow you to check your voicemail from anywhere, at any time.
 For example, RingCentral Office allows you to utilize a traditional work voicemail system as well as voicemail-to-email and visual voicemail that allows you to preview your messages in text form when you can’t listen to them.

 - Softphone – The softphone allows employees to make and receive calls from their computers.
-Once they are logged in to the system, all they need to do is use the computer microphone and speakers or plug in a headset to start making calls.
+Once they are logged in to the system, all they need to do is use the computer microphone and speakers or plug in a Bluetooth headset to start making calls.

 Remember, the best way to figure out the extra features your business could use from your phone service is by polling your employees.